jcumby/PIEFACE/README.rst

 Installation
 ============

 For detailed instructions, see `installation`_.
-On Windows, the easiest way is to download and run the most recent pieface Windows Installer from `Downloads`_.
+On Windows, the easiest way is to download and run the most recent PIEFACE Windows Installer from `Downloads`_.

 ====================
 License and Citation
 ====================

-pieface is open-source, distributed under an `MIT license <http://pieface.readthedocs.io/en/latest/license.html>`_.
+PIEFACE is open-source, distributed under an `MIT license <http://pieface.readthedocs.io/en/latest/license.html>`_.

 Use of the software should cite the article; `REFERENCE <http://www.csec.ed.ac.uk>`_.